RAHA Board Members, Terms & Bios:

-Eric and his wife Megan have lived in Ridgefield for 15 years.
-They currently have three children (Fred, Lulu, and George...a Peewee, Squirt and Mite.)
+Eric and his wife Megan have lived in Ridgefield for 16 years.
+They currently have three children (Fred, Lulu, and George...a Bantam, PW and Squirt.)

-Eric started playing hockey in Massachusetts at about six years old and played travel hockey on Cape Cod, trekking all over eastern Massachusetts.
+Eric started playing hockey in Massachusetts at about six years old and played travel hockey on Cape Cod, trekking all over eastern New England.
 He often played on two or three teams per season, even playing in Lake Placid tournaments in the early years just after the 1980 US Olympic hockey Miracle on Ice.